 The routes converged at Sutton Colfield with a Special Stage on private land, from there it ventured into the depths of Wales via every muddy road that BM could find.
 Using many unknown tracks and a devilish 200 mile night section using some cunning routes.
 Seeded at No 1 once again, we were the mechanical hare for everyone to try and follow, however Reg always used to switch off all the rear end electrics to prevent this happening.

-Forest Stages were also included together with a 5 lap Stage around Oulton Park Race Circuit.
+From 1966, Forest Stages were also included together with a 5 lap Stage around Oulton Park Race Circuit.
 Not content with sapping all the stamina from everyone, from Oulton Park the route went up the M6 set at 60 mph.
 With Time Controls at every Service Station restaurant which were situated on the other side of the carraigeway.
 So being absolutely whacked from the gruelling night sections, you had to run across the Motorway bridges to find the TC in the farthest point from the restaurant entrance.
-After clocking in at the final Main Time Control at Blackpool Motor Club headquarters, needless to say I simply fell asleep like all the other crews.
+After clocking in at the final Main Time Control at Blackpool Motor Club headquarters, needless to say I simply fell asleep, like all the other crews.

 Magnificent events indeed and worthy inclusions in the MN Championships.